cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 secret side of the supplied public DRep key.
 Wallets using this API should always fill in the the role field with DRep.

-The user's permission to sign this transaction must be requested for by the wallet, additionally wallets should display the contents of the transaction field to the user to confirm the data supplied by the client.
+The user's permission to sign must be requested by the wallet, additionally wallets should display the contents of the vote transaction to the user to check.
+This allows for the user to catch malicious clients attempting to alter the vote's contents.
+It is up to the wallet to decide if user permission's is required for each signature or one permission granted to sign all.

+One `TxSignError` should be returned if there is a signature error with any of the transactions.

 ##### Returns